Gardens of Compassion

-- Primary Gardening Day- Each Wednesday from 3:30 PM - 4:30 PM during growing season volunteers come to tend 8 raised bed gardens, share refreshments, and be part of periodic presentations on Gardening, Nutrition, Caring For Creation, and sometimes even a musical performance!
+- Primary Gardening Day- Each Monday from 10:00 Am - 12:00 PM during growing season volunteers come to tend 12 raised bed gardens, share refreshments, and be part of presentations and discussions on Gardening, Nutrition, Caring For Creation, and sometimes even a musical performance!

 - Daily Gardening- Volunteer gardeners sign up for shifts to water the gardens between Primary Gardening Days.
 Volunteers can come at whatever times work best with their personal schedules.

 - Harvest and Distribution- As crops come in during the season, they will be harvested and put to use in at the Missions' Community Soup Kitchen and in the Little Wonders Early Childhood Development Center at St. James.
 All volunteer gardeners, including those with Community Missions' Mental Health programs will also share in the produce.

 from the general public can sign up below or by coming to the Public Information Session (2017 info coming soon) held at the